 Second-generation LQs have also been explored, where events are selected by detecting a pair of oppositely charged muons and at least two jets produced by charm or bottom quarks.
-Assuming Br$(LQ \to c \mu)=1$ (Br$(LQ \to b \mu)=1$), ATLAS has set the constraint of $m_{LQ}>1700$ GeV at $95 \%$ C.L. under the scenario that the LQ is pair-produced~\cite{ATLAS:2020dsk}.
-Recent studies have approached the problem by simultaneously considering both pair and single LQ production mechanisms, represented as $\sigma(pp \to S \bar{LQ}) + \sigma(pp \to \ell LQ)$, where the decays $LQ \to (t \tau, b\nu)$ are allowed.
+Assuming Br$(LQ \to c \mu)=1$, ATLAS has set the constraint of $m_{LQ}>1700$ GeV at $95 \%$ C.L. under the scenario that the LQ is pair-produced~\cite{ATLAS:2020dsk}.
+Recent studies have approached the problem by simultaneously considering both pair and single LQ production mechanisms, represented as $\sigma(pp \to LQ \overline{LQ}) + \sigma(pp \to \ell LQ)$, where the decays $LQ \to (t \tau, b\nu)$ are allowed.
 In this context, the CMS experiment has found a lower limit on the LQ mass, ranging from $980$ to $1730$ GeV in proton-proton collisions with a center-of-mass energy of $\sqrt{s}=13$ TeV and an integrated luminosity of $137 \; \text{fb}^{-1}$~\cite{CMS:2020wzx}.
-Then, due to experimental restrictions mentioned above, we consider two scenarios for the scalar LQ, namely $m_{LQ}=1500$ and $2000$ GeV.
-Since we fix the LQ mass, we now focus on finding constraints on the LQ Yukawa coupling to second and third-generation fermions.
+Then, due to experimental restrictions mentioned above, we consider two values for the LQ mass: $m_{LQ}=1.5$ and $2$ TeV.